-Research in this are is still ongoing, but we’ve already seen many studies on how probiotics improve dog’s skin and coat, how probiotics help with dog’s digestion and diarrhea, assisting dog’s digestive tract and fighting several types of worms in dogs, and can even improve canine’s immune system.
+Research in this area is still ongoing, but we've already seen many studies on how probiotics improve dog's skin and coat, how probiotics help with dog's digestion and diarrhea, assist dog's digestive tract, and fight several types of worms in dogs, and can even improve canine's immune system.

 With these benefits, it is good to keep your pet on a regular probiotic regimen, but there are times when dogs can benefit the most from a probiotic.
 Those situations include when the following has happened:

 - The normal intestinal balance may have been disrupted by drugs, like antibiotics, NSAIDs, or steroids

 - Exposure to a pathogenic virus or bacteria

 - Exposure to pollutants or allergens, such as pesticides, chemical fertilizers, etc

 - Inflammation of the gastrointestinal tract

 - Stress due to changes in the environment, etc

 What I find most interesting is that probiotics can help with stress in pets.